Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 • No fall detection available

-Though Life Alert and Medical Guardian are excellent companies with long-standing reputations, there are some factors to consider if you're choosing between the two.
-Life Alert is one of the most expensive providers on the market, but if you're looking for a simple system with quick response times and reliable service, they may be a great choice.
-Medical Guardian provides protection at a lower cost and has more bells and whistles for older adults looking for advanced technology and accessories.
+Though Life Alert and Medical Guardian are excellent companies with long-standing reputations, there are some factors to consider if you’re choosing between the two.
+Life Alert is one of the most expensive providers on the market, but if you’re looking for a simple system with quick response times and reliable service, they may be a great choice.
+Medical Guardian protects at a lower cost and has more bells and whistles for older adults looking for advanced technology and accessories.

 An Overview of Medical Guardian and Life Alert